-CRUK and WTSI are co-funding organoid generation for the United Kingdom’s arm of the HCMI.
-CRUK have leveraged their unique network of clinical sites to access clinical samples and WTSI will derive and sequence organoid models.
+CRUK and WSI are co-funding organoid generation for the United Kingdom’s arm of the HCMI.
+CRUK have leveraged their unique network of clinical sites to access clinical samples and WSI will derive and sequence organoid models.

 The HUB is a not-for-profit organization founded by the Royal Netherlands Academy of Sciences and the University Medical Center Utrecht.
 The HUB will generate and sequence organoid models for the HCMI.

 This group shares knowledge and protocols to advance and refine model development.
 Though the data collection mechanisms for each of these groups will not be identical, every effort will be made to maintain uniformity.
 The models will be made available through a single distributor, American Type Culture Collection.